doeyed/appel-infodump/doc/tile-mask.md

 #9               | no     | whenever or not to tint the hue of the full tile by the level's hue (hue #1, not hue #2). if you wanted this, you'd put the letter H in this spot

 ### footnotes
-[^1]: most entities will be capable with passing the solid check. however, if an entity has a solid threshold greater than `n`, it'll stopping treating the quarter tile as solid ground, and likely pass through it. we may pretend the player has a solid threshold of four, though the player doesn't really use a regular solid check.

-[^2]: fun fact: normally, the spikey quarter tiles of a full spike tile aren't actually solid, but mobs (and other entities) can choose to ignore this, and treat it as regular solid ground.
+[^1]: fun fact: normally, the spikey quarter tiles of a full spike tile aren't actually solid, but mobs (and other entities) can choose to ignore this, and treat it as regular solid ground.

-[^3]: another fun fact: activation tiles don't make use of this, as their behavior is hardcoded into the "Player" sprite. something similar is also in place for collectibles (although those are actually entities unaffected by tile collision), checkpoints, flag poles, etc.
+[^2]: another fun fact: activation tiles (tile ID #71) don't make use of this, as their behavior is hardcoded into the "Player" sprite. something similar is also in place for collectibles (which ignore tile collisions), checkpoints, flag poles, etc.